Skip to content

 Important caveat: Open rates across all tables are inflated by Apple Mail Privacy Protection (49% of opens) by an estimated 15-20 percentage points.
 Use them for relative comparison between industries, not as absolute performance targets.
 For context on this inflation, read: Are Email Open Rates Dead in 2026?

-This post is part of our 2026 Email Marketing Benchmarks series.
+This post is part 11 of 11 of our 2026 Email Marketing Benchmarks series.

 Table 1: Campaign Benchmarks by Industry